Empire-Strikes-Back/Flula/readme.txt

 - we say merge

-no releases
+we say to no releases

-- we have no releases - our commit hashses define us,
+- our commit hashses define us
 - we, programs, are are built from source
 - we libraries, are included via :git/url and commit hash